Features of the Ambika Synthesizer 3D printed case

-The case has an angled stand which eases the access to the button and knobs and optimise the view angle on the display.
+The case has an angled stand which eases the access to the button and knobs and optimize the angle view on the display.
 The opening on the left, right and bottom ensure a good ventilation of the synthesizer.
 With access to a 3D printer, it is a very budget friendly way to get a case for the Ambika Synth.

 The Mutable Instruments Ambika Synthesizer